 4.14.
 GUI Automation¶

-Some exemplary automation tasks include:
+Some feasible automation tasks include:

 changing the geometry